elastic/apm-nodejs-http-client/README.md

 Data sanitizing configuration:

-- `truncateStringsAt` - Maximum size in bytes for strings stored as Elasticsearch keywords.
+- `truncateKeywordsAt` - Maximum size in bytes for strings stored as Elasticsearch keywords.
 Strings larger than this will be trucated (default: `1024` bytes)
+- `truncateErrorMessagesAt` - The maximum size in bytes for error messages.
+Messages above this length will be truncated.
+Set to `-1` do disable truncation.
+This applies to the following properties:
+  `error.exception.message` and `error.log.message` (default: `2048`
+  bytes)
+- `truncateSourceLinesAt` - The maximum size in bytes for souce code lines in stack traces.
+Lines above this length will be truncated (default: `1000` bytes)

 ### Event: `close`